MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 Some scenarios where Microsoft Surface Data Eraser can be helpful include:

 - Prepare a Surface device to be sent for repair.
-- Decommission a Surface device to be removed. from corporate or organizational use.
+- Decommission a Surface device from corporate or organizational use.
-- Repurpose a Surface device for use in a new department or for use by a new user.
+- Repurpose a Surface device for a new user.
-- Standard practice when performing re-imaging for devices used with sensitive data.
+- Reimage devices containing sensitive data.

->[!NOTE]
->Third-party devices, Surface devices running Windows RT (including Surface and Surface 2), and Surface Pro are not compatible with Microsoft Surface Data Eraser.

->[!NOTE]
->Because the ability to boot to USB is required to run Microsoft Surface Data Eraser, if the device is not configured to boot from USB or if the device is unable to boot or POST successfully, the Microsoft Surface Data Eraser tool will not function.

->[!NOTE]
->Surface Data Eraser on Surface Studio and Surface Studio 2 can take up to 6 minutes to boot into WinPE before disk erasure can occur.

 ## How to create a Microsoft Surface Data Eraser USB stick